 Lecturer, Faculty of Integrated Technologies and Director, Office of AVC (Academic Affairs)

 Dr Muhammad Saifullah bin Abu Bakar has obtained his PhD in Chemical Engineering from Aston University in Birmingham, United Kingdom in 2014 with the thesis titled "Catalytic Intermediate Pyrolysis of Brunei Rice Husk for Bio-Oil Production".
 He graduated with a B.Eng (Hons) in Chemical Engineering in 2008, and an M.Sc in Chemical Process Technology with Polymer Processing in 2009 also from Aston University.
 Completed research projects include reactor design for the oxidative dehydrogenation of butenes to 1,3-butadiene, and power generation from sewage sludge via combustion or pyrolysis/gasification.
 His broad knowledge within the main disciplines in Chemical Engineering and current research studies affords him to work in a multidisciplinary setting.
 He has joined the Faculty of Integrated Technologies in Universiti Brunei Darussalam as a Lecturer where he is working on Chemical Engineering and System Engineering modules.

 Currently he is the main supervisor for 1 Masters student, and co-supervisor for 1 Masters and 3 PhD students.

-Under his supervision, 1 PhD student (Ashfaq Ahmed, PhD in Chemical Engineering) and 2 Masters student (Syarif Hidayat, Mujahid Ibrahim; M.Eng Chemical Engineering) has successfully graduated.
+Under his supervision, 1 PhD student (Ashfaq Ahmed, PhD in Chemical Engineering) and 3 Masters student (Syarif Hidayat, Mujahid Ibrahim, Farah Izzan Jefri; M.Eng Chemical Engineering) has successfully graduated.

 Under his co-supervision, 3 PhD students and 2 Masters student has successfully graduated.

 Biomass, Biofuel and Bioenergy Technologies;